moonfly-app/docs/content-guidelines.md

 Cheating or attempting to manipulate voting will result in your account being banned.

+#### Prohibited and restricted content
+We do not allow the following types of content:

+*   Pornographic pictures or videos.
+*   Promotion of extreme content.
+*   Facilitation of gambling or betting.
+*   Facilitation of buying or selling social media interactions, including off-platform.
+*   Facilitation of sexual services.
+*   Facilitation of copyright or other intellectual property violation.
+*   Facilitation of illegal hacking (e.g., stealing credentials, compromising personal data).
+*   Pseudoscience, disinformation, or other content that is contrary to public health or safety.

 ### 3\.
 Respect the privacy of others

 Instigating harassment, for example by revealing someone’s personal or confidential information, is not allowed.
 Never post or threaten to post intimate or sexually-explicit media of someone without their consent.

 ### 4\.
 Do not post or encourage the posting of sexual or suggestive content involving minors.

+We do not allow content promoting the sexual, violent, or other exploitation of minors, including the sexualization of fictional minors.

 ### 5\.
 No impersonation